calvinsendawula/qwen-payslip-processor/README.md

     # For "horizontal" mode, can use: ["left", "right"] or just "left" or just "right"
     # For "quadrant" mode, can use any combination of: ["top_left", "top_right", "bottom_left", "bottom_right"]
     # For "whole" mode: this parameter is ignored
+    # For "auto" mode: the appropriate windows will be selected based on the detected mode
     selected_windows=["top"],

     # Force CPU processing even if GPU is available
     force_cpu=False,

+    # Control memory isolation behavior (new in v0.2.0)
+    # Options:
+    # - "none": No special memory isolation (fastest but may have context bleeding)
+    # - "medium": Uses prompt engineering to prevent context bleeding (balanced)
+    # - "strict": Complete process isolation for each window (slowest but most reliable)
+    # - "auto": Automatically select based on hardware (default)
+    memory_isolation="auto",

     # Custom prompts that MUST match your window_mode and selected_windows
     # Keys MUST be exactly the same as the window names (e.g., "top", "bottom_right")